What is employee attrition and how to calculate it?

 The main difference between the turnover rate and the attrition rate meaning is that a turnover rate is usually considered to be negative – it is a metric used to calculate the number of people who leave the company either because they have found better job positions or because of bad job performance.
 In such a case, a company must fill the vacancy once employees leave.
-On the other hand, the attrition rate is a metric used when employees leave the company through a naturally occurring process such as employee passing away, retirement, elimination of position, personal health reasons.
+On the other hand, the attrition rate is a metric used when employees leave the company through a naturally occurring process such as employee passing away, retirement, elimination of position, or personal health reasons.
 It’s important not to mix these two terms.

 What does the attrition rate mean?
 Although attrition represents a natural process where people decide to leave the company for personal reasons, it can have a negative impact on the company’s culture after some period of time.
-So, once attrition crosses the threshold it may cause concern among managers.
-To do the attrition rate calculation you just need to use a simple formula:
+So, once attrition crosses the threshold, it may cause concern among managers.
+To do the attrition rate calculation, you just need to use a simple formula:

 Count the number of people you started the year with and keep track of how many people left throughout the year.
 Next, keep track of the number of people you hired during that year and then count the total number of people at the end of the year.
 Finally, calculate the average number of people during that year and calculate the number of people who left as a percentage of the average number of employees.
-Put simply, attrition rate formula goes like this
+Put simply, the attrition rate formula goes like this:

 Attrition Rate = Number of Attritions/Average number of employees x 100